Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 How long does each use last?+

-Up to 40 minutes inside the optimal therapeutic window - roughly three to four times longer than a standard ice pack stays useful.
+60+ minutes inside the optimal therapeutic window - roughly ten times longer than a standard ice pack stays useful.

 Won't it give me ice burn like a frozen gel pack?+